microsoft/bedrock/cluster/environments/azure-single-keyvault/README.md

 # azure-single-keyvault

 The `azure-single-keyvault` environment deploys a single production level AKS cluster configured with Flux and Azure Keyvault.
+The [`azure-common-infra`](../azure-common-infra) template must be deployed first.

 ## Getting Started

-1. Copy this template directory to a repo of its own.
+1. Copy this template directory to a repo of its own, or one shared with the azure-common-infra.
 Bedrock environments remotely reference the Terraform modules that they need and do not need be housed in the Bedrock repo.
 2. Follow the instructions on the [main Azure page](../../azure) in this repo to create your cluster and surrounding infrastructure.

 ## Deploy the Environment